 Having a good awareness of what is occurring in front of the vehicle is important, but equally important is the operating environment behind the vehicle.
-Having the correct mirrors and ensuring they are adjusted properly will provide the driver with an early warning system to detect potential problems approaching from behind.
+Having the correct mirrors and ensuring they are adjusted properly will provide the driver with an early warning system to detect potential problems.

-Once the driver has safely passed the cyclist operating on the right edge of the lane, he/she must continuously check their mirrors to track the cyclist's activities to ensure that they are not operating too close to our vehicle or creeping up on the right side while we are attempting to make a right hand turn.
+Once the driver safely passes the cyclist operating on the right edge of the lane, he/she must continuously check their mirrors to track the cyclist's activities to ensure that they are not operating too close to construction vehicles or approaching on the right side while drivers are attempting to make a right hand turn.